mohankumarpaluru/TrixV/README.md

 and even fix tiny typos in documentation!
 Thank you and keep contributing!

 You can find an [AUTHORS](AUTHORS) file where we keep a list of contributors to the project.
-If you contriibute a PR please consider adding your name there.
+If you contribute a PR please consider adding your name there.
 There is also Github's own [Contributors](https://git.mills.io/prologic/tube/graphs/contributors) statistics.

 [![](https://sourcerer.io/fame/prologic/prologic/tube/images/0)](https://sourcerer.io/fame/prologic/prologic/tube/links/0)